Latino Student Spotlight

 Majors: Child and Family Development and Spanish

 I knew that I was going to go to Georgia Southern ever since my senior year in high school.
 Georgia Southern had everything on my wish list!
-The campus is absolutely beautiful, it’s close to home, and GSU also offered me a great scholarship opportunity.
+The campus is absolutely beautiful, it’s close to home, and Georgia Southern also offered me a great scholarship opportunity.

 My favorite thing about Georgia Southern is the large-scale, small-feel aspect.
 By having the small feel, I don’t feel like just another number.
 I feel like a person who can actually make a difference.
 I also love the people!
 Georgia Southern has become my second home because I have made friends who I now consider family.